YinonMaor/MITM/README.md

     $ cd sslstrip2
     $ sudo python setup.py install
     ```
-5. Download hostapd from [here](https://pkgs.org/download/hostapd) (Also on MITM/Installations).
+5. Download hostapd from [here](https://pkgs.org/download/hostapd) (Also on HoneyPot/Installations).
 Install it (recommended with ubuntu software center).
 Make sure that /etc/hostapd/hostapd.conf file is existed.
 If not, just create it and it would be configured during run.
-6. Download dnsmasq from [here](https://linux.softpedia.com/get/Internet/DNS/?utm_source=spd&utm_campaign=postdl_redir) (Also on MITM/Installations).
+6. Download dnsmasq from [here](https://linux.softpedia.com/get/Internet/DNS/?utm_source=spd&utm_campaign=postdl_redir) (Also on HoneyPot/Installations).
 Install it (recommended with ubuntu software center).
-7. Run `MITM` software with root permissions:
+7. Run `Honey Pot` software with root permissions:
     ```
     $ sudo -s
     $ npm start
     ```
 8. Insert your real network connection by name and password.
 9. Insrty your desired ESSID (network name) to be in the middle, and your external card's name.
-10. Click `Start MITM` button.
+10. Click `Start Honey Pot` button.
 11. After you are finished, you might want to return your network service:
     ```
     service network-manager restart